Love-P/Advanced-Process-Manager/README.md

 - The Producer-Consumer problem is simulated with proper synchronization.

 ## Explanation
 This test demonstrates the Process Manager's capability to implement process synchronization and coordinate threads to solve the classic Producer-Consumer problem.
+It involves the use of semaphores and mutexes to achieve synchronization.

 ![Producer-Consumer Test](images/producer_consumer.png)
 ![Producer-Consumer Test Log](images/producer_consumer_log.png)